taotianli/taotianli.github.io/content/authors/admin/_index.md

 ## About Me

 I'm born in Shanghai, China.
 Now, I'm a master student majored in Computer Science at ShanghaiTech University (Double first-class university in China).
-His research interest is deep learning methods with its application in medical imaging.
+My research interest is deep learning methods with its application in medical imaging.